AtharvT/web-scraper/README.md

 4. Run the main folder.
 5. A file named "restaurants.ndjson.gz" will automatically be generated and contain the restaurant and its details extract.
 6. Meta data would be printed in the console.
+7. Use gzip -d restaurants.ndjson.gz in terminal to create a restaurants.ndjson and open it using notepad++/sublimetext.

 ### Some Key Points
 1. Run this when the majority of restaurants are online as the filter to check those restaurants that are inactive needs to be added.